Skip to main content

 Updates to draw.io dark mode diagrams improve readability

 draw.io is one of very few diagram editors that lets you work in dark mode.
 Colours of shapes, text and connectors change automatically when you switch between light and dark modes.
-Now, instead of changing the hue, all colours in a diagram will remain the same hue in both modes, but their intensity will be altered to significantly improve readability in dark mode.
+Now with adaptive colours, instead of changing the hue, all colours in a diagram will remain the same hue in both modes, but their intensity will be altered to significantly improve readability in dark mode.

 The new and improved dark mode makes diagrams much more readable on a dark drawing canvas after switching colour intensity automatically